chevere/docs/architecture/coding/coding-standard.md

 ### Adding the repository

-Run the following command to add `chevere/code-style` repository as `code-style` remote in your project root.W
+Run the following command to add `chevere/code-style` repository as `code-style` remote in your project root.

 ```sh
 git remote add code-style git@github.com:chevere/code-style.git